gbsvb13/CyberSecurity_2025_Study/README.md

 ARP uses hexadecimal, so ARP broadcasting's address is ff:ff:ff:ff:ff:ff.

 --> Every broadcasting's address is its full address(all the decimal/hexadecimal's numbers are 1)
 ICMP Type 8 : echo request

+NAT : Network Address Translation
+Making many private IP address by using one public IP address.
+In internal network, 192.168.0.129 / 15401(port) but in external network it looks like 212.3.4.5 / 19273.
+Its because router's address is 212.3.4.5 and connected devices are differ only by its port number. ex) A laptop above's internal network adress is 192.168.0.129 and suppose desktop is 192.168.0.125.
+But from external network's view, the laptop's adresss is 212.3.4.5/19273, the desktop's address is 212.3.4.5/32759.

+TCP connection can maintain 65536 connctions at once(theoretically)